fudge-fantastic/WordSmith/Readme.md

 ### [loader()](https://remix.run/docs/en/main/route/loader)

 - The loader function runs exclusively on the server-side.
 This allows you to fetch data before the components are rendered.
 The data fetched by the loader is then made available to the components during the rendering process.
+Mainly, if you do not want to show the data to the client side, we can use Loader!

 ```tsx
 export async function loader() {